 AFIMAC can work on your behalf to tap into these conversations to gain a temperature reading of high-risk individuals and determine whether or not they pose a real risk to your workplace.
 All AFIMAC’s threat monitoring and social media tools adhere to North America’s privacy laws, allowing employers to gain access to critical information about their workforce.

-Employee Terminations: De-Escalation Training
+Security and De-Escalation Training

 Ongoing consultation and training conducted on behalf of a third party like AFIMAC can help your managers and senior leaders identify high-risk employees and de-escalate challenging situations.
 With the right training, your senior leaders can navigate the process of laying off long-time employees in the most graceful way possible.